3m4r5/3m4r5/Resources/CP.md

 ### Resources for Competitive Programming & Problem Solving
 > [!TIP]
 > Don't waste time going through every resource available online.\
-> Just keep solving problems that are harder than what you already solved or problems with new ideas.
+> Just keep solving problems that are harder than what you already solved or problems with novel concepts.

 <details><summary>Resources</summary>